 Off the Wall: Clarissa Tossin, The 8th Continent

-Off the Wall: Clarissa Tossin, The 8th Continent is curated by Ylinka Barotto, Associate Curator, Moody Center for the Arts.
+Off the Wall: Clarissa Tossin is organized by Ylinka Barotto, Associate Curator, Moody Center for the Arts.

 This program is made possible through the generosity of Rice University’s Housing and Dining department; Raymond and Susan Brochstein; and Deborah Brochstein and Steven Hecht.